 Bankruptcy and the Automatic Stay

 Tenants who successfully file for bankruptcy under either Chapter 7 or Chapter 13 cannot be evicted under the automatic stay.
-(Visit our section on Bankruptcy to learn more about this process.)
 The landlord needs to ask a federal bankruptcy judge to lift the stay before they can proceed with the termination notice.
 There is an exception if the tenant is endangering the property or using illegal drugs, which allows the landlord to take action without going to bankruptcy court.

 Filing for bankruptcy after a judgment in an eviction proceeding generally does not stop an eviction.
 In a few states, if the eviction is based on non-payment of rent, filing for bankruptcy after an eviction judgment may stop the eviction if the tenant takes certain steps within 30 days of filing for bankruptcy.